 But how to fund those years of study?
 Scholarships are a common way students pay for college.
-And local scholarships often give you the greatest chance of winning.
+And local scholarships in Massachusetts often give you the greatest chance of winning.

-Check out the list of Massachusetts scholarships you could apply to:
+- Check out the list of scholarships in Massachusetts scholarships you could apply to:

 The KDK Foundation will award a scholarship of $1000 each year to an individual showing both financial need along with leadership, teamwork, and community service.
 KDK Memorial Foundation, formerly known as the Kurt Kelly Hockey Memorial Fund, was created to honor the life of Kurt D. Kelly, who was tragically killed in an automobile accident on September 21, 2012.

 Provider: Kurt Kelly Hockey Memorial Fund (Charity Smith)

 Young men ages 18+ in Boston are at high risk for being victims of gang and gun violence.
 This risk grows exponentially during the summer.
 Semi pro football is a way for young men to stay off the streets and active during the spring and summer months.
 However many men can’t afford to play and therefore find themselves busying their time back in the streets.
 By making football more affordable we will slowly make progress in keeping guys off the streets and overall aiding in the fight to stop the violence.

 Amount: Up to $200